 - Pass the Basic Hands On Skills Test (HOST-B) yourself

-- Pass the current online certification exam, GVF-CERT-SPA_17 (or the latest one)
+- Pass the current online certification exam, GVF-CERT-SPA (latest version)

 - Carefully read the application form GVF Examiner Guidelines (MS Word).
 Complete the form, including the signature page, scan it, and send it to firstname.lastname@example.org.